silviyahristova/handyfix/README.md

 - As owner, I want the site to be responsive so users on any platform can successfully navigate the site.

 ### **Strategy**

+This project is to design and create a static website that is done mainly through HTML and CSS.

+The main goal of the website is to get potential customers to use one or more of the provided services.
+The site will help users learn about the range of services offered by the handyman, including repairs, maintenance, and installations.
+This helps users understand if the handyman can address their specific needs.
+The website.

+By making the site fully responsive, the site aims to be easily accessible no matter which platform the user is viewing the site on.

 ### **Scope**